SBNSoftware/SBNSoftware.github.io/AnalysisInfrastructure/ReleaseManagement/rm_instructions.md

 2. Click on "sbn-release-build" (or just go here: https://buildmaster.fnal.gov/buildmaster/view/sbn/job/sbn-release-build/)
 3. Click on "Build with Parameters" on the left, and modify the parameters as needed:
    - "SBN_VERSION" should be the version number of `sbncode` you are building.
-   - "SBN", "SBNOBJ", "SBNANAOBJ", and "SBNDAQ_ARTDAQ_CORE" are the tags/branches/commits within those repositories that you want to build.
+   - "SBN", "SBNALG", "SBNOBJ", "SBNANAOBJ", and "SBNDAQ_ARTDAQ_CORE" are the tags/branches/commits within those repositories that you want to build.
 If using the above this would be the appropriate `release/vXX_YY_ZZ` branch for that repository.
    - "SQUAL" is the matching s-qualifier for larsoft: see the Larsoft release notes (it doesn't change so often).
 4. Click the "Build" button, and make sure all build configs are successful.
 If one or more is unsuccessful, investigate by looking at the console output via Jenkins webpage.
 Make updates in the code as necessary (in your local area), and commit/push them back up to the repo.